Pupil Engagement Through Rich and Varied Life Experiences.

 St John’s Catholic Primary School, a one-form entry school in South London, first subscribed to now>press>play in 2014!
+They have benefitted from using it as an inclusive resource to provide engaging and varied life experiences for their pupils.

 We asked Vera Jajechnyk, head of school, to share how they use the resource, what impact it has had and the response from children and staff.

-Why did St John’s decide to use now>press>play initially?
+Why we decided to use now>press>play

 A number of years ago, now>press>play was being demonstrated at an educational event and some of our Year 6 pupils attended this event with us.
-They took part in a short demonstration with the ‘Titanic Maths’ story – I can remember them putting on the headphones and within moments they were immersed in the story.
+They took part in a short demonstration with the “Titanic Maths” story – I can remember them putting on the headphones and within moments they were immersed in the story.
 They were oblivious to everything going on around them; their sole focus was on the story.
 These Year 6 pupils were not in the least inhibited as they pretended to climb and run to Starboard.
 When it finished they were adamant that this was such a powerful experience of learning, they wanted all of the children back at school to experience this new way of learning.
 It was the children’s response and reaction to now>press>play that ‘sold’ it to us and we have never looked back.

 We realised the potential now>press>play had as a tool for learning which would engage all pupils and help to immerse them in the world of imagination through a story or a different historical era.
 We want our pupils to have rich and varied learning experiences and now>press>play is certainly unique and offers an experience unlike any other.